 Aziz Berdiqulov

 Aziz is a Researcher at the ECMI.
 His main research interests include nation-building, political mobilisation, official recognition, and socio-economic participation, particularly in post-Soviet countries.
 Aziz helped establish links between the ECMI and several organisations and research institutes, including the American University of Central Asia and the OSCE Academy in Bishkek.
 He is one of the coordinators of the ECMI Summer School and was involved with the ECMI Spring School.
-His works are published by the Central Asian Bureau for Analytical Reporting (CABAR) and the Journal on Ethnopolitics and Minority Issues in Europe (JEMIE), to which he was also a guest editor.
+He is also the Assistant Editor of the Journal on Ethnopolitics and Minority Issues in Europe (JEMIE).

 Prior to joining the ECMI, Aziz was working at the OSCE Office in Tajikistan on initiatives covering good governance, anti-corruption, youth participation, and elections.
-He gained experience on issues related to rule of law, self-governance, and access to justice from working at a local NGO in Tajikistan.
+He gained experience on issues related to the rule of law, self-governance, and access to justice from working at a local NGO in Tajikistan.

 Berdiqulov, A., Buriev, M., and Marinin, S. (2021).
 Civil Society and the COVID-19 Governance Crisis in Kyrgyzstan and Tajikistan.
 Policy Paper by the Institut für Europäische Politik.
 Available here.